Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information¶

 Highlights & Insights¶

-- Closing the theoretical gap: Improves bandit-feedback regret from \(\tilde{O}(T^{2/3})\) to \(\tilde{O}(T^{1/2})\), matching the lower bound.
+- Closing the Theoretical Gap: Improves the bandit feedback regret from \(\tilde{O}(T^{2/3})\) to \(\tilde{O}(T^{1/2})\), matching the lower bound.

 Limitations & Future Work¶

-- Worst-case per-round runtime is exponential, inheriting the NP-hardness of Stackelberg games.
+- Worst-case per-round runtime is exponential (inheriting the NP-hardness of Stackelberg games).

-- Experiments are small-scale (T=200, 4 types), lacking large-scale validation.
+- Experimental scale is small (T=200, 4 types), lacking large-scale validation.

 Related Work & Insights¶